larryknaebelobsidian/kingdom/Ephesus.md

 #sevenchurches

 ### The Judge
-I - the one who holds the seven stars in His right hand, who walks among the seven golden lampstands
+I - the one who
+- holds the seven stars in His right hand
+- walks among the seven golden lampstands

 ### Considerations
 I know
 - your deeds
 - your toil
-- your perseverence
+- your perseverance
 	- for My name's sake
 	- have not grown weary
 Yet you do have